nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 * group_permission
   * options: none (always case-insensitive)
   * This is a nested parameter that has subfields 'permitted_group' and 'permission'.
 It can contain both subfields or just one.
+* collection_concept_id
+  * Matches ACls that grant permission to the collection through access value.

 ##### ACL Search Response